 Bachelor’s Degrees Awarded

-The five most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies, and biology.
+Five of our most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies, and education.

 Master of Arts in Education

-Master of Arts in Teaching English to Speakers of Other Languages (TESOL) and Bilingual Education
+Master of Arts in Teaching English to Speakers of Other Languages (TESOL) and Linguistics

 Master of Arts in Professional Communication